vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 And here's what it looks like in Peakboard Designer.
 You can see that the user gets a drop-down list, in order to choose the value they want:
 ![Peakboard parameter selectable values dropdown](/assets/2025-12-05/peakboard-selectable-values-dropdown.png)

+## Add a masked parameter

-For passwords, connection strings or other potentially sensitive data, we can use the `TypeDefinition` attribute `masked: true`
+For passwords, connection strings and any other potentially sensitive data, we want to mask the text that the user types in.
+To do this, we set the `TypeDefinition` attribute `masked` to `true`:

 {% highlight csharp %}
 new CustomListPropertyDefinition { Name = "MySecretCode", Value = "18899", TypeDefinition = TypeDefinition.String.With(masked: true) },
 {% endhighlight %}

-Here's a sample screenshot of a masked parameter:
+Here's what the masked parameter looks like:

 ![image](/assets/2025-12-05/peakboard-masked-parameter-input.png)

+## Add a multi-line text parameter

-The last thing we want to discuss are multliline texts.
-These are typically used for long SQL statement or JSON / XML fragments.
+Finally, let's create a multi-line text parameter.
+These parameters are typically used for long code-like text.
+For example, SQL statements or JSON / XML fragments.

+Multi-line text is not a unique data type.
+Instead, a multi-line text parameter is a variant of a text parameter.
+To turn a text parameter into a multi-line text parameter, we set the `TypeDefinition`'s `multiLine` attribute to `true`.

 {% highlight csharp %}
 new CustomListPropertyDefinition { Name = "MultilineDescription",
       Value = "Please provide\nsome\nbeautiful SQL", TypeDefinition = TypeDefinition.String.With(multiLine: true) }
 {% endhighlight %}

-And here's how it looks like as part of the data source dialog UI.
+Here's what it looks like in Peakboard Designer.

 ![image](/assets/2025-12-05/peakboard-multiline-parameter.png)

-## result
+## Result

 Defining the parameters of an extension with a good UI is a key point to make it as easy as possible for the user to provide his data.
 We need to choose them wisely :-)